loader

 Investment Opportunities

-Under this law, there are opportunities for investors to either established its headquarters or established branches, sister companies that can help carry out the operations of the Business Group.
-Services or activities that can carry out from Panama under this law are the following:
+Under this law, there are opportunities for investors to either establish headquarters or establish branches/sister companies that can help carry out the operations of the Business Group.
+Services or activities that can be carried out from Panama under this law are the following:

 1. The administration of the Group